ZGurney/iib-project/notes/logbook/211023-daily-note.md

 	- `checkpoint = torch.load('models/model-1/model1.tar', map_location=torch.device('cpu'))` doesn't work
 	- Try with joblib on Google Colab `size mismatch for conv.after_turn_layers.3.weight: copying a param with shape torch.Size([64, 16, 5]) from checkpoint, the shape in current model is torch.Size([32, 16, 5])` in `model.load_state_dict(…)`
 - Numerical issue not a problem
+- `orange_lamp` is first successful run of ordinary ConvCNP on classification
+- `polite_stamp`is first successful run of ordinary ConvCNP on regression

+Questions for Rich

+1. Uncertainties for the classification data
+2. How to compare
+3. NLL over epochs
+4. High errors